artineering-io/flair-docs/flair/getting-started/globals.md

 ---

 ### Main Canvas
-Contains the attributes that define the main canvas texture of the stylization.
+Contains the attributes that define the main canvas texture of the style.

 #### Canvas Texture
 Defines the main texture that is going to be used as the canvas.
 Flair comes with more than 10 different canvas heightmaps to choose from.
 You can load any heightmap, as long as they are in the `textures` folder within Flair.